jun-xiao-mainlinestem/2026base/doc/ARCHITECTURE.md

 ## Summary

 This project has a well-defined architecture that separates concerns into distinct modules.
-The addition of the RemoteControl module provides voice control capabilities while maintaining the existing autonomous and driver control functionality.
+The addition of the SampleRemoteControl module provides voice control capabilities while maintaining the existing autonomous and driver control functionality.
 The use of a makefile-based build system is also a standard practice for this type of project.

 The modular design makes the code easier to understand, maintain, and extend.
 The voice control integration demonstrates how modern web technologies can be effectively combined with VEX robotics for enhanced user experience.